SamuelLBau/Deep_Gaming/README.rst

     #You can choose to run a different environment by adding a --env <environment_name> flag
     #Supported environments are: snake,MsPacman-v0,Asteroids-v0,CarRacing-v0

+python run_test_demo.ipynb:
+    #Serves same purpose as run_test_demo.py, but as a notebook.
+We were unable to enable animations on the notebooks,
+    #So the only difference here is that the final frame of the played game is displayed on the notebook

+    #NOTE: This has not been thoroughly tested and the setup.sh scripts will not configure these notebooks properly,
+    because the notebook session is loaded before the scripts can run, and we do not know how to open new notebook session.

+    #Instead of command line parameters, cell 2 has 2 variables at the top: env and n_iter, these have the same usage as run_test_demo.py

+python run_training_demo.ipynb:
+    #Serves same purpose as run_training_demo.py, but as a notebook.
+    There is no useful difference between this file and run_training_demo.py.
+We recommend using run_training_demo.py instead of this, as the print statements are clearer and more informative.

+    #NOTE: This has not been thoroughly tested and the setup.sh scripts will not configure these notebooks properly,
+    because the notebook session is loaded before the scripts can run, and we do not know how to open new notebook session.

+    #Instead of command line parameters, cell 2 has 1 variable at the top: env, it has the same usage as run_training_demo.py args

 **===============================================================================**
                                 **Graphing score results**